SameerChn/ReWear/README.md

 **ReWear** empowers individuals to:
 - Swap wearable garments with others
-- Earn and use points for item redemption
 - Promote eco-conscious fashion practices

 By creating a platform for easy clothing exchange, ReWear aims to reduce landfill waste and give clothing a second life.